paps/dotfiles/README.md

 * Sort candidates by frequency
 * Important: in the Pinyin mode tab, enable Cloud Input with Baidu source

-### NextDNS

-Install `systemd-resolved` and follow the instructions from NextDNS' dashboard to properly configure `/etc/systemd/resolved.conf` (basically add 5 lines) AND IMPORTANT: add `Cache=no`.

-Good to know: NetworkManager doesn't conflict with systemd-resolved, it detects it and lets it control name resolution (see `man NetworkManager.conf`).

-To target NextDNS' configuration on poorly configurable devices (e.g. a Samsung TV) behind the same NAT as a desktop PC, the public IP is bound thanks to a crontab entry similar to this one: `21 */4 * * * curl --fail --silent --show-error 'https://link-ip.nextdns.io/xxxxxx/yyyyyyyyyyyyyyyyy' 2>&1 | logger -t nextdnslinkip`.

 ### Obsidian

 Get it from https://obsidian.md/ (Asahi: get the AppImage because they don't have an ARM deb).
 Once installed, enable sync.